0

 Exhibition: Reading Room – a pop up installation at GL STRAND (2023)

 Reading Room is an inclusive space for contemplation and reflection on the nuances of gender, body, identity and culture through the perspectives of a broad range of voices affiliated to China and its global diaspora.
-The pop-up installation’s on show at the art center GL STRAND from 5 January – 12 March 2023.
+The pop-up installation was on show at the art center GL STRAND from 5 January – 12 March 2023 in connection to the exhibition Stepping Out!
+Female Identities in Chinese Contemporary Art.

-Immerse yourself into a kaleidoscopic and changing selection of art books, photo books, fiction and academia bringing together a diverse expanse of exceptional expressions of and attitudes towards contemporary China and the seeking of equality, freedom of expression, sexual liberation, and counterculture.
-Grab a book and park yourself in the large daybed or take a seat in front of the screen to experience queer activist and filmmaker Popo Fan’s documentary The VaChina Monologues.
+Here, visitors could immerse themselves into a kaleidoscopic and changing selection of art books, photo books, fiction and academia bringing together a diverse expanse of exceptional expressions of and attitudes towards contemporary China and the seeking of equality, freedom of expression, sexual liberation, and counterculture.
+The installation invited visitors to grab a book and park themselves in a large daybed or to take a seat in front of the screen to experience queer activist and filmmaker Popo Fan’s documentary The VaChina Monologues.

-Reading Room is decorated by Spanish-Chinese artist Yi Ten Lai (b.1996, Bailén, Spain) who presents a selection of works exploring the transculturality of materials, sounds and symbols rooted in the examination of contemporary iterations of traditional crafts and rites affiliated to her multicultural background.
-Conjugating objectual pieces – such as drawings, ceramics, and sound installations – with performative elements flirting with the rhetorics of rituals, Yi Ten Lai makes room for a space in-between East and West paving the way for a transcultural scope and dialogue on the perspectives reflected in the pop-up installation.
+Reading Room was decorated by Spanish-Chinese artist Yi Ten Lai (b.1996, Bailén, Spain) who presented a selection of works exploring the transculturality of materials, sounds and symbols rooted in the examination of contemporary iterations of traditional crafts and rites affiliated to her multicultural background.
+Conjugating objectual pieces – such as drawings, ceramics, and sound installations – with performative elements flirting with the rhetorics of rituals, Yi Ten Lai made room for a space in-between East and West paving the way for a transcultural scope and dialogue on the perspectives reflected in the pop-up installation.

 Initiated and realized by Tofu Collective in collaboration with GL STRAND